spotfiresoftware/tibco-streaming-samples/modelops/mlaas/amazon-rekognition/README.md

 ```
 mvn install
 ```
 This will create a zip file in the ```target``` folder called amazon-rekognition-1.0.0.zip.
-This zip file can be imported into TIBCO ModelOps using the **Import a Project** option on the Projects menu.
+This zip file can be imported into Spotfire ModelOps using the **Import a Project** option on the Projects menu.
 See [Managing Projects and Artifacts](https://docs.tibco.com/emp/modelops/1.2.0/doc/html/user/managing-projects-and-artificats.html).

-Once you have selected the archive and created the project, you should see the project view with the listed project artifacts in TIBCO ModelOps.
+Once you have selected the archive and created the project, you should see the project view with the listed project artifacts in Spotfire ModelOps.

 ### Upload project artifacts

-You can create a project in TIBCO ModelOps and upload all the artifacts from the local amazon-rekognition directory into that created project.
-In TIBCO ModelOps, **Create a new project** and then add the artifacts to the newly created project.
+You can create a project in Spotfire ModelOps and upload all the artifacts from the local amazon-rekognition directory into that created project.
+In Spotfire ModelOps, **Create a new project** and then add the artifacts to the newly created project.

 You will next need to select the amazon_rekognition_model and set the **Model Properties**:
 1. Set the Input Schema to the input_image.avsc file.